ibara/oksh/README.md

 Dependencies
 ------------
-A C compiler that understands the `long long` type.
 A C99 compiler is the easiest way to ensure that `oksh` will build correctly.
 Please see the list of C compilers above for a list of known working compilers.

 A `configure` script that produces a `POSIX` `Makefile` is provided to ease building and installation and can be run by: